Academic dress: Germany

 After the German student movement, following the years of 1967 all West German universities dropped their academic dress because they were identified with right-winged conservatism and reactionism by the partly socialist influenced students at that time: The famous slogan "Unter den Talaren – Muff von 1000 Jahren" (beneath the gowns the fug of 1000 years) refers not to the old traditions of the Middle Ages, but especially to the Nazi regime and their self-declared "empire of 1000 years".
 In East Germany, which was a communist one-party state, Talare were abolished by law at about the same time.
 After East Germany began to dissolve in 1989, several universities, particularly University of Rostock, University of Greifswald, University of Jena, and University of Halle-Wittenberg, resurrected lost traditions including the Talar for officials.
 Some traditional universities in West German states have since followed, such as University of Heidelberg.

 Since 2005, some universities introduced centrally organized graduation ceremonies for students of all faculties where academic dress is worn, most notably University of Bonn, Chemnitz University of Technology, and RWTH Aachen (only cap and stole).
 The graduates' dress usually consists of a simple black gown, a square academic cap, and possibly a stole in faculty colour.
 At most other universities, faculties are responsible for organizing graduation ceremonies individually.
 Some faculties have decided for wearing academic dress at their ceremonies as well, e.g., the Faculty of Law at University of Marburg and the Faculty of Economics and Business Administration at Goethe University Frankfurt.
 This practice is commonly understood as following Anglo-American examples rather than reviving old traditions.

 India

 Indian universities followed United Kingdom robe and gown system until 2013 when Banaras Hindu University replaced it with Indian traditional dress of Kurta, Dhoti, Pyajama for men and Saree for women, which led to students at other universities demanding similar dresses.
-Slowly Indian universities started replacing the robes & gowns with traditional dresses.
-In 2019, India's University Grants Commission formally issued a circular to all public & private universities to opt for Indian traditional dress made of Indian handloom.
+Slowly Indian universities started replacing the robes and gowns with traditional dresses.
+In 2019, India's University Grants Commission formally issued a circular to all public and private universities to opt for Indian traditional dress made of Indian handloom.

 Indian universities today prescribe Kurta, Pyajama for male students and Saree or Salwar Suit for women.